-6.2 Role and responsibilities of a Courtappointed deputy
+5.2 Role and responsibilities of a Court-appointed deputy

-A deputy should consult the Code and must follow the principles of the Act.
+A deputy should consult the Code and must follow the principles of the Act and comply with the Deputy Standards.
 They have a legal duty to:

 - always make decisions in your best interests - take all practicable steps to help you make the decision yourself - allow you to make the decision if you have the capacity to do so - only make decisions they are authorised by the Court to make.